learningequality/kolibri-docs/docs/coach/quizzes.rst

 Change Quiz Recipients
 """"""""""""""""""""""

 Newly created quizzes are by default visible to entire class.
-To change quiz *Recipients*, that is select group(s) of learners instead of the whole class, follow these steps.
+To change quiz *Recipients*, that is select groups or individual learners instead of the whole class, follow these steps.

 #.
 Select the desired quiz from the list in the **Quizzes** subtab.
 #.
 Click the :guilabel:`OPTIONS` button and select the **Edit details** option.